 … plus other requirements management and systems engineering topics.
 I hope you will join me for the ride.

-About the blogger: Mark Sampson is the product manager/evangelist working on connecting requirements to the products they drive.
+Mark Sampson is the product manager/evangelist working on connecting requirements to the products they drive.